AKHughes1994/polkat/README.md

 ### What is this?

 This modified version of the semi-automated routine [oxkat](https://github.com/IanHeywood/oxkat) includes polarisation calibration and imaging.
-This assumes you are familiar with the oxkat workflow:
+This assumes you are familiar with the oxkat workflow

 ---